k98kurz/mycelium-network-specification/draft-spec.md

 delayed up to a maximum allowed in the headers, so traffic is indistinguishable from ordinary traffic, and the endpoints of a tunnel are hidden from observers.
 - neighbors: nodes which can communicate with each other directly over a link.
-- packet/datagram: a Mycelium header plus payload.
+- packet: a Mycelium header plus payload.
 - autonomous network: a collection of peers that share a network topology, route packets for each other, and provide peer services to each other.
 Each autonomous network has its own identifier used in directory entires.